Icinga/icinga2/doc/17-language-reference.md

 ### Icinga 2 Specific Constants <a id="icinga-constants"></a>

 Icinga 2 provides a number of special global constants.
-Some of them can be overridden using the `--define` command line parameter:
+These include directory paths, global configuration and runtime parameters for the application version and (build) platform.

-Defaults for paths in `/etc` and `/var` are based on `SysconfDir` and `LocalStateDir` respectively.
+Directory paths:

-Variable            |Description
+Constant            | Description
 --------------------|-------------------
 ConfigDir           |**Read-only.** Main configuration directory.
 Usually set to `/etc/icinga2`.
 DataDir             |**Read-only.** Runtime data for the Icinga daemon.
 Usually set to `/var/lib/icinga2`.